var s = source.indexOf("", e);

 The feast was such a fun event that the pilgrims decided to host it annually.

-To learn more about the pilgrim's first year at Plymouth, watch the video The Pilgrim Fathers - Animated for Kids from Five Minded:
+To learn more about the pilgrim's first year at Plymouth, watch this video.

 Now, get out the list you started at the beginning of the lesson.

 Read through the items that you already wrote down.

 Cross off any items that turned out to be inaccurate.